BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Symbiotic relationships – mutualistic, commensal or parasitic – occur between two different organisms in close physical contact.
 A unique symbiotic relationship is modeled by embryos of the spotted salamander Ambystoma maculatum and the green alga Oophila amblystomatis.
 More than 80 years ago, it was reported that algae appeared inside salamander eggs and became so abundant that the embryo turned green.
 It’s speculated that there may be an exchange of oxygen and other resources between the two organisms, but concrete evidence ceases to exist.

-Dr. Hui Yang, guided by BIO5 member and associate professor of molecular and cellular biology Dr. Solange Duhamel, will utilize his fellowship award to travel to Northeastern U.S., where the spotted salamander lays eggs in the spring, to determine the extent of this relationship.
+Hui Yang, guided by BIO5 member and associate professor of molecular and cellular biology Solange Duhamel, will utilize his fellowship award to travel to Northeastern U.S., where the spotted salamander lays eggs in the spring, to determine the extent of this relationship.
 The researcher plans to visit two collaborators who will provide guidance and resources to determine if substances are being shared between algae and embryos.

 “Being able to visit collaborators on the East Coast and conduct experiments will be essential for me to finish my research project,” Yang says.
 “It will also benefit my career greatly because I will be trained on state-of -the-art techniques, and potentially develop new ideas while working with these collaborators.”